ClimateTown/knowledge-hub/README.md

 - Create suggestions as issues in the repository.
 Discuss suggestions before submitting a pull request (unless the improvement is objectively good; e.g. performance, accessibility).
 - If you want to work on an issue, drop a comment on it (this helps prevent unnecessary doubling up of work).
 If someone working on an issue hasn't updated the issue in a few weeks, feel free to drop a comment of your own if you want to try it out.

-## Development installation
+## Development setup

-The site is built using [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/).
-A dev environment can be easily set up using Node and npm:
+The site is primarily built using [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/), using Python for some additional tools in the codebase (eg. YouTube API, JSON schema validation).
+The following sections go through two options for installation, how to add Python dependencies, and setting up the YouTube API key.

+### Install option 1: Dev container

+This repo provides a [dev container](https://code.visualstudio.com/docs/devcontainers/containers) to streamline local development (assuming you're familiar with Docker and have it installed).
+Building and running this container will install all dependencies for the project, and run the development server in the background piping the output to `nohup.out`.

+### Install option 2: Manual installation

+Alternatively, you can install all project dependencies manually in the OS of your choice.

+#### Node and npm (for Svelte and SvelteKit)

 - [install Node and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/)
 - `git clone https://github.com/ClimateTown/knowledge-hub.git`